 Terms and conditions form part of every podcast host: but all podcast hosts are not the same.
-Here, we highlight a few more unusual terms and conditions from two large podcast hosts; and some more usual ones you may see elsewhere.
+Here, we highlight a few more unusual terms and conditions from a few large podcast hosts; and some more usual ones you may see elsewhere.

 We reviewed Acast Open’s terms of service on its launch day of 21 November 2019.

-- §7.1 says that you’re fine to have advertising on the podcasts that you host with Acast Open - even on the free tier - but that you agree that any Advertisements placed by you shall … not promote any other individual or entity that directly competes with Acast.
-So, if you want to promote a podcast host, you probably want to be doing so using that podcast host anyway.
+§7.1 you can have advertising on the podcasts that you host with Acast Open - even on the free tier - but you agree that any Advertisements placed by you shall … not promote any other individual or entity that directly competes with Acast.

 We reviewed YouTube’s new terms of service, which take effect on December 10, 2019.